Biopharma veteran Gallagher to join venture capital firm NEA

-SAN FRANCISCO (Reuters) - NEA, one of the world’s biggest venture-capital firms, said it hired drug-development veteran Carol Gallagher as a partner, putting one more woman on track to join the heavily male top ranks of venture executives.
+SAN FRANCISCO, Oct 9 (Reuters) - NEA, one of the world’s biggest venture-capital firms, said it hired drug-development veteran Carol Gallagher as a partner, putting one more woman on track to join the heavily male top ranks of venture executives.

 The move comes as Silicon Valley takes fire for what many perceive as an unfriendly atmosphere for women.
 Venture capital in particular remains a male bastion, with just 4 percent female senior investing partners, according to Pitchbook.